-This is an efficient, machine of a building with its exposed painted ducts, yet is not overpowering in its overall design (for example, with the delicate screens exposed to the exterior of the building).
+This is an efficient machine of a building with its exposed painted ducts, yet is not overpowering its overall design (for example, with the delicate screens exposed to the exterior of the building).

-Sunlight is sculpted to majestically render the spaces.
-Hues of stark red, yellow, and blue give a feeling of primacy in the most sacred spaces.
-The buildings contain a hundred sleeping rooms for teachers and students, study halls, a hall for work and one for recreation, a library and a refectory.
+Sunlight is sculpted to render the spaces majestically.
+Hues of stark red, yellow, and blue give a feeling of importance in the most sacred spaces.
+The buildings contain a hundred sleeping rooms for teachers and students, study halls, a hall for work, recreation, a library, and a refectory.
 Next comes the church where the monks carry on alone.

-At La Tourette many aspects of Corbusier’s developed architectural vocabulary are visible – the vertical brise-soleils used with effect in India, light-cannons piercing solid masonry walls, and window-openings separated by Modulor-controlled vertical divisions.
-In contrast with Ronchamp, the building does not crown and complement the site, but instead dominates the landscape composition.
+At La Tourette, many aspects of Corbusier’s developed architectural vocabulary are visible – the vertical brise-soleils used with effect in India, light-cannons piercing solid masonry walls window-openings separated by Modulor-controlled vertical divisions.
+In contrast with Ronchamp, the building does not crown and complement the site but instead dominates the landscape composition.
 If there is harmony, it is in the finishes that in their roughness and near-brutality betray some empathy with the life of a monk.
-La Tourette makes no claim to the effete bourgeois lifestyle embodied at the Villa Savoye; its antecedents, if anything, are the Greek monasteries of Mount Athos and an almost mythological history.
-Today, the monastery serves as a study and research center – the Centre Thomas More, much like Le Corbusier originally intended it to be.
+La Tourette does not claim the effete bourgeois lifestyle embodied at The Villa Savoye; its antecedents, if anything, are the Greek monasteries of Mount Athos and almost mythological history.
+Today, the sanctuary serves as a study and research center – the Centre Thomas More, much like Le Corbusier originally intended.

 Sainte Marie de La Tourette Plans

 Sainte Marie de La Tourette Image Gallery